 Important Facts About Cannabidiol

-According to Medical Daily, cannabidiol is revolutionizing the medical industry.
+According to Sativant, cannabidiol is revolutionizing the medical industry with dispensaries.
 Cannabidiol, or CBD, is one of many different types of cannabinoids found in cannabis.
 With its distinct lack of psychoactive effects on the user, the substance is a great candidate for use in some medications and will not get you “high”.
 The reason CBD doesn’t get users high is that it “does not bind to the CB1 and CB2 nerve receptors in the brain” (Borelli, 2016) as opposed to other types of cannabinoids.
 Cannabidiol has been used in many experimental medicines and studies show again and again that it is very useful as a drug to cure or manage ailments like anxiety, Parkinson’s, cancer-related pain, addiction, neuropathy, arthritic pain, and it even reduces seizures in children.

-Endoca is a website and e-shop dedicated to blog-type posts about the use of CBD as a medicine.
-In a post from January 2017, they speculate that scientists will unlock new and helpful information about cannabidiol and other cannabinoids by the end of 2017.
+Cannabisser is a website and e-shop dedicated to blog-type posts about the use of CBD as a medicine.
+In a post from January 2017, they speculate that facts will unlock new and helpful information about cannabidiol and other cannabinoids by the end of 2017.
 Scientists have already found a use for cannabidiol in treating multiple types of pain and anxiety.
 Cannabidiol is one half of THC (tetrahydrocannabinol) and is non-psychoactive, which means it won’t make you high.
 Medical marijuana plants are farmed to be specifically high in CBD and low THC if any.
 They are predicting that new therapeutic uses for cannabidiol will be found in 2017 and that together with THC, it could possibly reveal a solution to many unsolved medical problems.

 Despite many studies finding that CBD has healing and medicinal properties, it is still illegal.
 The DEA continues to classify it as a Schedule 1 drug, alongside the likes of methamphetamines, ecstasy, and heroin.
 Even with the THC removed, it is an illegal substance.
 Despite this, the FDA recently gave GW Pharmaceuticals approval to do trials on a drug called Epidiolex, a pharmaceutical containing 98 percent CBD which contains no THC whatsoever.
 It is currently only used for infants with critical cases of epilepsy.